encukou/abi3/ISOLATE_STDLIB_MODULES.rst

   immutable.
 Heap types must be defined with the `Py_TPFLAGS_IMMUTABLE_TYPE` flag to retain immutability.
   See `bpo-43908 <https://bugs.python.org/issue43908>`__.

+  Tests should ensure ``TypeError`` is raised when trying to create a new attribute of an immutable type.

 - A static type with ``tp_new = NULL`` does not have a public constructor, but heap types inherit the constructor from the base class.
 Make sure types that